Car repair costs are up almost 20% over the past year. Here are 6 reasons why

 Common car repairs can run consumers $500 to $600 a visit and sometimes "much higher," according to AAA.

 Take advanced driver-assistance systems, for example.
-Such technologies — like auto emergency braking, lane keeping assist or cross-traffic alert systems — have "proliferated" and are available in just about any vehicle, Sinclair said.
+Such technologies — including auto emergency braking, lane keeping assist or cross-traffic alert systems — have "proliferated" and are available in just about any vehicle, Sinclair said.

 Electronic sensors to facilitate these technologies are found in bumpers, fenders and grilles, which are commonly damaged in wrecks, he said.